sagins/Hotel-Management-System-/cpp-hotelProject/README.txt

-Name: Emrehan Sagin
+Programmer Name: Emrehan Sagin
-Student #: 101223876

-Hotel Management System Assignment
+Hotel Management System

 This application is a hotel management system implemented in C++.
 It consists of 4 classes: Date, Reservation, Room, and Hotel